Keeping students safe

 Insurance and indemnity provisions apply to all approved workplace learning.
 Claims for injury, loss of property or damage above $300 may be considered.
 Detailed out-of-pocket expenses under $300 are managed by the school or EVET provider.

-For more information or advice, contact the senior pathways team.
+For more information or advice, contact Career and Workplace Learning.